loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - bootstrap also teaches the embedded CoreDNS to resolve those hostnames to the matching in-cluster services, so pod-network clients use the same names too
 - the shared self-contained Forgejo runner is declared in [forgejo-runner/](./forgejo-runner/) and deployed by [../vcluster-gitops/overlays/local-contained/forgejo-runner-app.yaml](../vcluster-gitops/overlays/local-contained/forgejo-runner-app.yaml); it is intentionally a single replica because one offline-registration secret maps to one runner identity
-- bootstrap also publishes a repo-scoped runner job image (`{REPO_NAME}-forgejo-runner-job`) so Forgejo jobs start with Node.js plus the Docker CLI already available
 - the demo app image from `src/` is built and pushed to the Forgejo container registry as `<repo>-demo-app`, under the repo-scoped prefix `forgejo.vcp.local/<org>/<repo>/<repo>-demo-app`